kevinalmansa/kevinalmansa.github.io/_posts/2017-7-23-Protostar-Stack-Write-up.md

   - address of a shell string
   - offset of the Return Address

-We'll simplify our lives a bit and use Metasploit's pattern's to generate a core dump and find our offset to the Return Address.
+We'll simplify our lives a bit and use Metasploit's patterns to generate a core dump and find our offset to the Return Address.
 From the core dump we'll also be able to find the addresses of our libc functions.